EnrieJohn31/EnrieJohn31/README.md

-- 👋 Hi, I’m @EnrieJohn31
+- 👋 Hi, I am Enrie John Edem
 - 👀 I’m interested in Android Development , Java , Arduino
-- 🌱 I’m currently learning PHP , Web Development using Laravel Framework
+- 🌱 I’m currently working as a Software Developer working with PHP Web Development using Laravel Framework
-- 💞️ I’m looking to collaborate on Arduino , Android or Even any Java Related Projects
-- 📫 How to reach me in my email enriejohnedem@gmail.com or my facebook enriejohnedem
+- 📫 How to reach me in my email enriejohnedem@gmail.com or my Linkedin https://www.linkedin.com/in/enrie-john-edem-6073a8223/

 <!---
 EnrieJohn31/EnrieJohn31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.